 “I want to help the church do something so wonderful, it’s obvious God’s work is in action,” said Ellen “Pinky” Snow when asked about desired outcomes for her endowment to support local mission work through the First United Methodist Church in Angleton, Texas.

-After marrying Joseph “Joe” Snow in 1951, the couple moved to Angleton and joined FUMC where Joe and most of his family were life-long members.
-Pinky has been an active member of the church and surrounding community ever since.
-She has seen first-hand the positive effects of the good work done by the Methodist church to support her local community and wanted to ensure that work could continue.
+After marrying Joseph “Joe” Snow in 1951, the couple moved to Angleton and joined FUMC where Joe and much of his family were life-long members.
+Pinky has continued being an active member of the church and her surrounding community.
+She witnessed the positive effects of the good work done by the Methodist church to support her community and wanted to ensure that work could continue.

 After 63 wonderful years of marriage, Joe passed away in 2014, and Pinky moved from Angleton to Houston to be closer to her three children, two of whom are lawyers, and one a retired chemical engineer.
-When she moved, she sold some property near Angleton that she and her late-husband inherited from his family.
-In fact, the land she sold was originally a land-grant made to her family after service in the Texas Army in the Battle of San Jacinto.
-Since generations of their family grew up in and supported the community in and around Angleton, she felt it appropriate to use the proceeds from the sale of their land to continue supporting missions in their local community.
+She decided to sell some property near Angleton that she and Joe had inherited from his family.
+The land she sold was originally a land-grant made to Joe's family after serving in the Texas Army in the Battle of San Jacinto.

 There are countless needs in the Angleton community, and Pinky is confident the Methodist church will be able to use the funds from her endowment to answer God’s call to love their neighbors in need for years to come.